Working Group on Compassionate Use & Preapproval Access Frequently Asked Questions | NYU Langone Health

 What Is Preapproval Access?

-“Preapproval access,” “compassionate use,” “expanded access,” “right to try”: regardless of which name you use, these terms generally refer to the use of a medical product, for therapeutic benefit, that hasn’t been approved for sale or marketing by the country’s regulatory authority (the U.S. regulatory authority is the Food and Drug Administration, or FDA).
+“Preapproval access”, “compassionate use”, “expanded access”, “right to try”: regardless of which name you use, these terms generally refer to the use, for possible therapeutic benefit, of a medical product that hasn’t been approved for sale or marketing by a country’s regulatory authority (the United States regulatory authority is the Food and Drug Administration, or FDA).

-Most often, patients in the United States access unapproved—investigational—medical drugs, devices, or vaccines by enrolling in a clinical trial.
+Most often, patients in the United States access unapproved—“investigational”—drugs, devices, or vaccines by enrolling in a clinical trial.
 Preapproval access is an umbrella term that encompasses access to investigational products both inside and outside of clinical trials.
-Compassionate use, expanded access, and right to try deal only with access to investigational products outside of clinical trials.
-We use the term preapproval access generally to refer to investigational medical products outside of clinical trials.
+Compassionate use, expanded access, and right to try refer specifically to access to investigational products outside of clinical trials, or non-trial preapproval access.
 Expanded access and right to try refer to specific pathways through which patients, via their physicians, may seek non-trial preapproval access.

 What Can You Get via Preapproval Access?